Azure/ResourceModules/modules/machine-learning-services/workspaces/computes/README.md

 # Machine Learning Services Workspaces Computes `[Microsoft.MachineLearningServices/workspaces/computes]`

-This module deploys a Compute for a Machine Learning Workspace.
+This module deploys a Machine Learning Services Workspaces Compute.

 Attaching a compute is not idempotent and will fail in case you try to redeploy over an existing compute in AML (see parameter `deployCompute`).